-This post is made up of information I have collected along the way about lighting, shaders and rendering software.
+This post is made up of information that I have collected along the way about lighting, shaders, rendering and rendering software.

 Appleseed – http://appleseedhq.net/

 Mantra (with Deep) and Houdini

 Vray release a new renderer UVRAY

 Consider the generalisations people have about lighting and how the scene is going to look.

 Is a basic guideline regarding the on-screen spatial relationship between a character and another character or object within a scene.
 An imaginary line called the axis connects the characters, and by keeping the camera on one side of this axis for every shot in the scene, the first character is always frame right of the second character, who is then always frame left of the first.
 The camera passing over the axis is called jumping the line or crossing the line; breaking the 180-degree rule by shooting on all sides is known as shooting in the round.

 The continuity of the character’s movement needs to be consistent as they move across the frame to avoid confusing the audience with changes in direction and orientation.
 There is a 180º arc or imaginary line with the camera to one side of that line.